TharunKommaddi/OracleApex/Interview Questions - Oracle PL SQL.md

 # 269. DECODE ?

-- Decode compares expression to each search value one by one,if expression is equal to a search,then oracle database returns the corresponding result, if no match is found then oracle returns default.if default is omitted then oracle returns null.
+- Decode compares expression to each search value one by one,if expression is equal to a search,then oracle database returns the corresponding result

+- if no match is found then oracle returns default.if default is omitted then oracle returns null.